Find Grad Schools

 2 Yearly Graduations

 Rowan University is the 16th most popular school in the nation for students seeking a graduate certificate in digital communication.
-The average in-state tuition for full-time undergraduates is $10,302 per year, while in-state graduate students, on average, pay $13,169 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to digital communication majors at Rowan.
+Each year, around 19,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,715 per year, while in-state graduate students, on average, pay $13,695 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in digital communication from Rowan.

 Below are some popular majors that are similar to digital communication that offer graduate certificates.